Macross Zero: Production

 The OVA was released in 2002 to celebrate the 20th anniversary of the Macross franchise in Japan.
-New mechanical designs inspired by those of the first Macross series were developed by Shoji Kawamori and Junya Ishikagi, while mecha and sci-fi illustrator Hidetaka Tenjin worked as an animation artist for the CGI mecha action sequences.
+New mechanical designs inspired by those of the first Macross series were developed by Shoji Kawamori and Junya Ishigaki, while mecha and sci-fi illustrator Hidetaka Tenjin worked as an animation artist for the CGI mecha action sequences.
 A Blu-ray box was released on August 22, 2008, which added Sheryl Nome's earrings in a shot at the Nome beach house, to better connect the series with Macross Frontier.

 Episodes

 Soundtrack

 Composed by Kuniaki Haishima, the OVA's soundtrack is orchestral with some tribal influences.
 One track, titled "VF-Zero", borrows a section of "Klendathu Drop" by Basil Poledouris, from the Starship Troopers soundtrack.
 The ending theme for episodes 1 and 5 is "Arkan" (which means "star" in the fictional Mayan language), performed by Holy Raz.
 "Life Song", the ending theme for episode 2, is by Yen Chang and Holy Raz.
 Yuuka Nanri performs the episode 3 ending theme "Yanyan".

 Two volumes of the soundtrack were released in Japan by Victor Entertainment.